rails/rails/guides/source/testing.md

 end
 ```

-Now, if we run our tests, we should see it pass:
+Now, if the tests are run they should pass:

 ```bash
 $ bin/rails test test/controllers/articles_controller_test.rb -n test_should_create_article